 Dumbbell Bent Arm Lateral Raise

-The Dumbbell Bent Arm Lateral Raise is a side raise variation where the elbows stay slightly bent, reducing strain while keeping steady tension on the shoulders.
-This setup makes the movement easier to control and allows you to focus on clean execution rather than lifting heavy weight.
+The Dumbbell Bent Arm Lateral Raise is a side raise variation where the elbows stay slightly bent throughout the movement, reducing joint strain while keeping steady tension on the lateral deltoid.
+This setup makes the exercise easier to control and lets you prioritize clean execution over heavy loading.

-This exercise fits well in shoulder-focused strength or muscle-building workouts, often after heavier presses.
-You can make it easier by reducing the weight or range, or harder by slowing the tempo and holding briefly at the top while maintaining strict control.
+This exercise fits well in shoulder-focused strength or hypertrophy workouts, typically programmed after heavier presses.
+Slow the tempo or hold briefly at the top to increase difficulty while maintaining strict control.

 - Stand with your feet shoulder-width apart, holding a dumbbell in each hand at your sides with palms facing your body.